Venafi/cert-manager-venafi-demo/README.md

 Usual problems:

 1. Incorrect Venafi Platform policy settings, check "Requirements for Venafi Platform policy"
-2. Problems with NGINX controller, run this command to see it's logs (change NS variable if you're using another namespace for cert-manager):
+2. Problems with NGINX controller, run this command to see its logs (change NS variable if you're using another namespace for cert-manager):

 ```bash
 export NS=cert-manager-example;